earthlab/BioExtremes/GEDI/README.md

 This folder contains a variety of tools for accessing, subsetting, and downloading GEDI L2A, L2B, and L1B data products.
-Each module is documented below, followed by a few examples.
+Each module is documented below, as well as an example script.
 Note that the docstrings for public classes and functions provide further information on their behavior and implementation.
-Also note that before running the example codes, one must configure the environment variables as described in the ```api``` section.

 # Modules